 Savory Elementary was built in 1966.
-The school got it’s name from a prominent person in the area called Ms. Savory.
+The school got its name from a prominent person in the area called Ms. Savory.
 Mr. Phil Lindgren was the first principal.
 The school withstood a fire that meant a new office and staffroom had to be built, and is the only school in Sooke School District that has no students arriving by bus.
-The school is tucked away between the railway tracks along Atkins Road and behind St. Anthony’s Clinic on Goldstream Avenue and can be access by Grainger Road or a bridge from Atkins Road.
+The school is tucked away between the railway tracks along Atkins Road and behind St. Anthony’s Clinic on Goldstream Avenue and can be accessed by Grainger Road or a bridge from Atkins Road.
 We call it our hidden treasure.

-It has a wonderful rock with Garry Oaks called “The Mountain”, two adventure playgrounds, one tucked away under the trees and the other beneath the mountain, two soccer fields, basketball and square ball courts, a sand pit and a recent acquisition of an outside hockey court.
+It has a wonderful rock forest with Garry Oaks called “The Mountain”, two adventure playgrounds, one tucked away under the trees and the other beneath the mountain, two soccer fields, basketball and square ball courts, a sand pit and a recent acquisition of an outside hockey court.

 Miss Lillian Savory History